alex-sherman/unsync/README.md

 Is a decorator so you don't have to prefix async a function calling an async function.

 It unsynchronize `asyncio` by using an ambient event loop, or executing in separate threads or processes.
-That

 # Quick Overview